michael-perin/human-crowd-message/README.md

-# human-crowd-message
+# Human Crowd Message

-A tool that help synchronising human crowd to display a message visible from the sky
+A tool that helps synchronising human crowd to display a message visible from the sky.